DAGWorks-Inc/hamilton/docs/integrations/fastapi.md

 On this page, you'll learn how Hamilton can help you:
 - Test you application
-- Reduce friction transition between proof-of-concept and production
+- Reduce the friction from proof-of-concept to production
 - Document your API

 ## Challenges
 ### 1. Test your FastAPI application
-FastAPI endpoints are simply decorated Python function, allowing a great deal of flexibility as to what is executed (functions, classes, web requests, etc.) On one hand, we want to test that endpoints are defined and behave properly by starting a server and testing the GET, POST, etc. requests.
+FastAPI endpoints are simply decorated Python function, allowing a great deal of flexibility as to what is executed (functions, classes, web requests, etc.).
+On one hand, we want to test that endpoints are defined and behave properly by starting a server and testing the GET, POST, etc. requests.
 FastAPI provides great [documentation and tooling](https://fastapi.tiangolo.com/tutorial/testing/) to do so.
 On the other hand, these tests conflate the role of the FastAPI server and the endpoint behavior.
-To run them, a server-client pair need to be created, which will slow down your test suite, and [endpoints need to be mocked](https://jestjs.io/docs/mock-functions) to avoid connecting to production environment.
-By conflating the role of the FastAPI server and the endpoint behavior, more efforts and resources are needed to write and run tests.
-The content of the endpoints and the structure of the codebase might make it extremely difficult to test endpoint dataflows isolated from FastAPI.
+To run them, a server-client pair need to be created, which will slow down your test suite, and [endpoints need to be mocked](https://jestjs.io/docs/mock-functions) to avoid connecting to a production environment.
+By coupling the role of the FastAPI server and the endpoint behavior, more efforts and resources are needed to write and run tests.
+The content of the endpoints and the structure of your codebase might make it difficult to test endpoint logic outside the context of a FastAPI server.

 ### 2. Document your API
 FastAPI already does a great job at automating API documentation by integrating with [Swagger UI](https://fastapi.tiangolo.com/how-to/configure-swagger-ui/) and [OpenAPI](https://fastapi.tiangolo.com/how-to/separate-openapi-schemas/).
 It leverages the endpoints' name, path, docstring, and type annotations, and also allows to add descriptions and example inputs.
-However, since docstrings, descriptions, and example inputs are not directly tied to the code, they risk of becoming out of sync as changes are made.
+However, since docstrings, descriptions, and example inputs are not directly tied to the code, they risk becoming out of sync as changes are made.

 ## Hamilton + FastAPI
 Adding Hamilton to your FastAPI server can provide a better separation between the dataflow and the API endpoints.
 Each endpoint can use `Driver.execute()` to request variables and wrap results into an HTTP response.
 Then, data transformations and interactions with resources (e.g., database, web service) are defined into standalone Python modules and decoupled from the server code.

 Since Hamilton dataflows will run the same way inside or outside FastAPI, you can write simpler unit tests for Hamilton functions without defining a mock server and client.
-Additionnally, visualizations for Hamilton dataflows can be generated directly from the code, which ensures they're in sync with the API behavior.
+Additionnally, visualizations for the defined Hamilton dataflows can be added to the FastAPI [Swagger UI documentation](https://fastapi.tiangolo.com/features/#automatic-docs).
+They will remain in sync with the API behavior because they are generated from the code.

 ### Example
 In this example, we'll build a backend for a PDF summarizer application.